nihcas700/ExternalSort/README.md

 # Optimization 2 - Changed the way sorted lists were merged, to pave way for K-way merge
-We changed the implementation of `merge(list1, list2)` to `merge(List<Iterator<Integer>> iterators)` to avoid the step of copying the data to the intermediate lists, which would not only save some runtime, but also reduce the memory footprint.
+We changed the implementation of `merge(list1, list2)` to `merge(List<Iterator<Integer>> iterators)` to avoid the step of copying the data to the intermediate lists, which would not only save some runtime, but also reduce the memory footprint, which can be used else where.
 Their updated runtimes for different values of `K` are as follows :-

 | Value of K | Runtimes                         |
 |------------|----------------------------------|